NRC policy on Conflict of Interest and post-employment

 When negotiating financial arrangements with outside parties, NRC employees are to take into consideration the risk of a conflict of interest situation.

-If a real, apparent or potential conflict of interest situation arises, NRC employees are to report the situation to their manager or the Secretary General in order to seek advice or direction on how to proceed.
+If a real, apparent or potential conflict of interest situation arises, NRC employees are to report the situation to their manager or the Senior Ethics Officer in order to seek advice or direction on how to proceed.

 2.1 Assets and liabilities